seandenigris/XML-Parser/repository/XML-Tests-Conformance.package/XMLConformanceVirtualFileHandle.class/README.md

-This class handles file requests by converting paths into XML source selectors.
+This class handles file requests by converting paths into selectors of test suite class methods.